Olaparib In Metastatic Breast Cancer

 - Patients must have histologically confirmed invasive breast cancer with stage IV disease, either biopsy proven or with unequivocal evidence of metastatic disease by physical examination or radiological study.

-- Documented germline (Cohort 1) or somatic mutation or homozygous deletion (Cohort 2)in one of the DNA repair genes listed below that is deleterious or suspected to be deleterious, and no germline BRCA1 or BRCA2 mutation.
+- Cohorts 1 and 2: Documented germline (Cohort 1) or somatic mutation or homozygous deletion (Cohort 2) in one of the DNA repair genes listed below that is deleterious or suspected to be deleterious, and no germline BRCA1 or BRCA2 mutation.
 The mutation may be identified through any CLIA approved NGS panel.

 - Documented somatic mutation (deleterious or suspected deleterious) in BRCA1 or BRCA2 through any CLIA approved lab only if in addition to the lack of a germline BRCA1/2 mutation is demonstrated through a CLIA approved lab.
 Patients with germline mutations in BRCA1/2 are NOT eligible for this study.
 (Cohort 2 only)